EmpatheticResponse/ERGM/README.md

 ## 1. Data Pre-processing

 - For each video, use [FFmpeg](https://ffmpeg.org/) to extract the full audio track with `ffmpeg -i input_video.mp4 -vn -ar 16000 -ac 1 -c:a pcm_s16le output_audio.wav`.
-- Utilized the [MFA](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html) tool to generate precise temporal boundaries.
+- Use the [MFA](https://montreal-forced-aligner.readthedocs.io/en/latest/installation.html) tool to generate precise temporal boundaries.
 Input the audio track and its corresponding text to perform a forced alignment with `mfa align /path/to/your_corpus english_us_arpa english_us_arpa /path/to/output_folder`.
 Then, you will start and end timestamps for every word in the text.
 - Use FFmpeg again, to segment the video file according to the alignment timestamps with `ffmpeg -i input_video.mp4 -ss time_start -to time_end -c copy output_clip.mp4`.
 - Now, for evert utterance, you should get a strictly aligned (text, video_clip, audio_clip) triplet.
 - Finally, extract key frames for each video clip with `ffmpeg -i input_video.mp4 -vf "select='eq(pict_type,I)'" -vsync vfr output_folder/keyframe-%03d.jpg` for later use.